facelessuser/ColorHelper/docs/src/markdown/settings/rules.md

 ## `color_classes`

 ColorHelper uses the `Color` class from the [`coloraide`][coloraide] dependency to manage, manipulate, and translate colors.
-By default, these color classes accept inputs that match valid CSS.
+By default, this color class contains color spaces that accept inputs that match valid CSS.
 They also output colors in the form of valid CSS.

-It may be desirable to filter out certain color spaces, or even alter a color space to accept different input formats and generate different output formats.
-This can all be done by subclassing the `Color` class.
+For some file types, it may be desirable to filter out certain color spaces, alter the default output options, or even alter the input and output formats entirely.

-`color_classes` allows you to configure the `Color` class, or point to a custom `Color` class and configure it.

-`color_classes` is a dictionary of color profiles that link to a specific `Color` class.
-You can tweak options specifically related to the `Color` class.
-The **key** is the name of the color profile  which can be referenced by [`color_rules`](#color_rules).
+`color_classes` is a dictionary of color profiles that link to a specific `Color` class and provides various options you can tweak related to the `Color` class.

+The **key** of the dictionary is the name of the color profile  which can be referenced by [`color_rules`](#color_rules).
 The **value** is a dictionary of options.

+Generally, either the base color space should be used (`ColorHelper.lib.coloraide.Color`) or one of the available [custom color classes](https://github.com/facelessuser/ColorHelper/tree/master/custom).
+If none of these are sufficient, it is possible to create your own custom class.

 ### `output`